Keep your distribution operation nimble with flexible automation.

 Distribution operations must be designed for maximum flexibility and scalability so that they can adjust to changing demand regardless of channel or order profile.

 AMRs are optimal forms of automation for distribution centers because they are incredibly flexible, scalable, and can integrate into other forms of fixed automation such as conveyor, ASRSs, sortation systems either initially or when expanding.
-Fetch AMRs are unique as one single system can be used for discrete order picking, batch picking, case picking, and pallet picking.
-Fetch’s broad portfolio of AMRs can handle everything from a single transistor to a 1.5-ton pallet of transistors and everything in between.
+Our AMRs are unique as one single system can be used for discrete order picking, batch picking, case picking, and pallet picking.
+Our broad portfolio of AMRs can handle everything from a single transistor to a 1.5-ton pallet of transistors and everything in between.

-While case picking to pallets is a sweet spot for the Fetch PalletTransort 1500, this AMR also is heavily leveraged for other pallet conveyance workflows such as cross-docking, inbound, putaway, and outbound.
+While case picking to pallets is a sweet spot for the PalletTransort 1500, this AMR also is heavily leveraged for other pallet conveyance workflows such as cross-docking, inbound, putaway, and outbound.
 Like the CartConnect 100 and the CartConnect 1500, the Freight1500 can also be used for more simple, value-added workflows like autonomously removing recycling or refuse from the distribution center.